qgg-lab/qgg-lab.github.io/_pages/index.md

 </ul>

 ### recent papers (<a href="{{ site.baseurl }}/publications.html">all papers</a>)

-- <a href="https://www.biorxiv.org/content/10.1101/667162v1" target="blank">bioRxiv, 2019</a>: Influence of genetic interactions on polygenic prediction.
+- <a href="https://www.ncbi.nlm.nih.gov/pubmed/31649046" target="blank">G3, 2020</a>: Influence of genetic interactions on polygenic prediction
 - <a href="http://onlinelibrary.wiley.com/doi/10.1002/wdev.289/abstract;jsessionid=6F725723A288BD00731A427C18A25DD5.f04t04" target="blank">WIREs Developmental Biology, 2018</a>: Charting the genotype–phenotype map: lessons from the <i>Drosophila melanogaster</i> Genetic Reference Panel
 - <a href="http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1006421" target="_blank">PLoS Genetics, 2016</a>: The genetic architecture of quantitative traits cannot be inferred from variance component analysis.